 Why bother with this?
 While the geographic map is important for showing who won where, it can be misleading.
-Looking at last night’s electorate results for example, the vast rural electorates are visually emphasized, and the densely-populated urban areas are obscured.
+Looking at the electorate results for example, the vast rural electorates are visually emphasized, and the densely-populated urban areas are obscured.
 They all contain the same amount of people and influence.
 Yet all 31 Auckland, Wellington, and Christchurch electorates can comfortably fit into Southland or West Coast-Tasman.

 The Electorate Hexamap

 Instead, we can turn the 72 electorates into a ‘hexamap:’ displaying each electorate as five equally-sized hexagons.
 (This is one more electorate than in 2017, as the North Island’s population grew by enough to get an additional seat; Takanini, in South Auckland).